Outlook to the 2012 season - doing the first repairs 2012

 • The transmission has some leaks I could not find

-The guys from American Special Parts who helped me with the restoration of my cars will take over.
-Besides myself, Rudi Kerschbaumer and his team are the only mechanics I would ever allow to work on my cars.
+The guys from who helped me with the restoration of my cars will take over.

 In a couple of weeks I should have the car back.
 It will go directly into winter storage then.
 Today also was the last day to drive the 58.
 I will return the plates over winter.